Principal bundles under reductive groups: Fundamental groupoids

+with components the projections is faithfully flat by Lemma~\ref{l:morphpull}\ref{i:morphpullgpd}.
+The images of the $K_i$ in the $K/J_i$ are subgroupoids $[X]$ of the $K/J_i$ over $H$, which by the above with $K/(J_1J_2)$ for $K$ define a subgroupoid $[X]$ of the target of $r$.
+The inverse image of $[X]$ under $r$ is $K_1 \cap K_2$, which is thus transitive.

+Conversely if $k'$ is a finite separable extension of $k$ for which \eqref{e:multinit} does not hold, then \eqref{e:strincl} and hence \eqref{e:Homge} holds with $G' = (\bG_m)_{k'}$.
+Thus the category of groupoids of multiplicative type over $H$ cannot have an initial object. \end{proof}

-An affine $k$\nd group will be said to be \emph{of pro\'etale by multiplicative type} if it is and extension of a pro\'etale $k$\nd group by a $k$\nd group of multiplicative type, and transitive affine groupoid will be said to be of pro\'etale by multiplicative type if its fibres above the diagonal are.
+An affine $k$\nd group will be said to be \emph{of pro\'etale by multiplicative type} if its identity component is of multiplicative type.
+The class of $k$\nd groups of pro\'etale by multiplicative type is closed under the formation of $k$\nd subgroups, $k$\nd quotients, and limits.
+If $k'$ is an extension of $k$, then $G$ is of pro\'etale by multiplicative type if and only if $G_{k'}$ is.